Paramedic graduates should apply for registration via the Paramedicine Board of Australia's website.

 Impairment means any physical or mental impairment, disability, condition or disorder (including substance abuse or dependence), that detrimentally affects or is likely to detrimentally affect your ability to safely practise the profession.

-Having an impairment will not necessarily preclude you from practising.
-However, we need to know what you are doing to manage your condition.
-We may require current and correctly certified documentation about your diagnosis and/or treatment plan and a statement regarding your current fitness to practise from your treating health practitioner.
-It’s important that you provide as much information as you can about your impairment when you submit your application.
+Having an impairment will not necessarily prevent you from practising.
+However, we need to know what you are doing to manage any impairment.
+We may require current documentation about your diagnosis and/or treatment plan and a statement regarding your current fitness to practise from your treating health practitioner.
+It’s important that you provide all details of any impairments and how you are managing them when you submit your application.
 Assessment of your application may be delayed if we need to contact you for further information.

 Criminal history includes every:

-Under the National Law, spent convictions legislation does not apply to criminal history disclosure requirements.
-That means you need to supply a complete criminal history with your application irrespective of the time that has lapsed since the charge was laid or the finding of guilt was made.
-Your application will be significantly delayed if you do not declare your criminal history in your application and a criminal history is found during the screening process.
+You need to supply a complete criminal history with your application irrespective of the time that has lapsed since the charge was laid or the finding of guilt was made.
+This is because under the National Law, spent convictions legislation does not apply to criminal history disclosure requirements.
+If you do not supply your full criminal history, your application may be delayed or refused.

 You must meet the registration standard for English language skills set by your Board.